 Friends & families are also a good source of support.
 Sometimes, getting your frustrations off your chest is extremely therapeutic.
 During tough times, it feels good to know that you can lean on others for emotional support.
 At the least, having someone lend their ears for a few minutes does a lot for your mental health.

-More importantly, have the courage to ask your friends & ex-colleagues for honest feedback.
+More importantly, dare to ask your friends & ex-colleagues for honest feedback.
 Don’t just use this as bitch-and-whine session.
 They might provide some insights & ideas that will guide you to hone your craft and skill-set.

-A similar thing happened to another acquiantance & ex-colleague of mine.
+A similar thing happened to another acquaintance & ex-colleague of mine.
 He was let go from a company where he worked for more than 5 years.
 This incident happened 3 years ago.
 He is yet to bounce back from that career setback.
-Even today,when we speak to him – he is wallowing in self-pity ; and he is bitter about the job market.
+Even today, when we speak to him – he is wallowing in self-pity; and he is bitter about the job market.
 And with that attitude coupled with lack of sufficient action – he finds it difficult to gain a good career after that incident.

-My favourite bounce back story is about Henry Ford.
+My favorite bounce back story is about Henry Ford.